Aditya-nis/PrinterPageTracker/README.md

 PRINTER PAGE COUNTER
 ========================
-Used By Computer Department Of Yashwantrao Chavan Institute Of Polytechnic ,Beed - Maharashtrac -431122
+Used By Computer Department Of Yashwantrao Chavan Institute Of Polytechnic ,Beed - Maharashtrac -431122 Make sure Your Database Application and URL Is Properly Set

 PROJECT DESCRIPTION:
 ----------------------------------------------------------------------------------------------------------